easavi/mms/listener/README.md

 - ✅ Automatic authentication with the backend
 - ✅ Retry logic for failed uploads
 - ✅ File type detection (image, video, audio, file)

-### Backup Mode
-- ✅ Downloads all media files from the backend
-- ✅ Organizes files by type in subdirectories
-- ✅ Avoids duplicate downloads (checks existing files)
-- ✅ Concurrent downloads for better performance
-- ✅ Progress reporting with file sizes
-- ✅ Automatic authentication with the backend

 ## Console Output Examples